-7.6.5.1 Static Root of Trust for Measurement (SRTM)
+7.6.5.1 Static Root of Trust for Measurement

-Static RTM (SRTM) begins with measuring and verifying the integrity of the BIOS firmware.
+Static Root of Trust for Measurement (SRTM) begins with measuring and verifying the integrity of the BIOS firmware.
 It then measures additional firmware modules, verifies their integrity, and adds each component's measure to an SRTM value.
 The final value represents the expected state of boot path loads.
 SRTM stores results as one or more values stored in PCR storage.
 In SRTM, the CRTM resets PCRs 0 to 15 only at boot.